usagov/vote-gov-drupal/docs/testing.md

 - External link validation will check each state page and verify that all link links leading to an external source are valid.

-__Functional Testing:__ To check the functionality of the site we have written a series of tests to check both frontend and backend (content management and content editing).
+__Functional Testing:__ To check the functionality of the site we have written a series of tests to check both frontend and backend (content management and content editing) functions.

 ## Testing with Drupal
 With a Drupal CMS there are several aspects of testing that need to be covered.

 There are multiple custom commands that will both create a user and also delete them.

 Here are the following users/role
 - site admin
 - content manager
 - content editor

-Each of these roles has access to different level of of the site and we need to check to ensure that they have not changed.
+Each of these roles has different access levels on the site and we need to check to ensure that they still function as expected.

 ## Get started testing